kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 ### §35.33   General.

-\(a\) Each applicant must furnish test article(s) and suitable testing facilities, including equipment and competent personnel, and conduct the required tests in accordance with part 21 of this chapter.
+\(a\) Each applicant must furnish test article(s) and suitable testing facilities, including equipment and competent personnel, and conduct the required tests in accordance with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md|part 21 of this chapter]].

 \(b\) All automatic controls and safety systems must be in operation unless it is accepted by the Administrator as impossible or not required because of the nature of the test.
 If needed for substantiation, the applicant may test a different propeller configuration if this does not constitute a less severe test.